tdewolff/minify/README.md

 ## HTML [![GoDoc](http://godoc.org/github.com/tdewolff/minify/html?status.svg)](http://godoc.org/github.com/tdewolff/minify/html) [![GoCover](http://gocover.io/_badge/github.com/tdewolff/minify/html)](http://gocover.io/github.com/tdewolff/minify/html)

-Options:

-- KeepDefaultAttrVals: do not remove default attribute value such as `<script type="text/javascript">`
-- KeepWhitespace: do not remove whitespace between inline tags but still collapse multiple whitespace characters into one

 The HTML5 minifier uses these minifications:

 - strip unnecessary whitespace and otherwise collapse it to one space (or newline if it originally contained a newline)